Why playgroups form an essential part of Family Day Care

 Networking between educators, engaging children in enriching experiences, arming them with social skills, learning about sustainability… and a lot more fun and education is what goes on in our playgroups.

-We recently sat down with a few of our Family Day Care educators and our Assistant Manager from Family Day Care and In-Home Care to chat about the role that playgroups play in Communities@Work’s Family Day Care services.
+We recently sat down with a few of our Family Day Care educators and our Manager to chat about the role that playgroups play in Communities at Work’s Family Day Care services.

 Read also on our blog: The Benefits of Choosing Family Day Care for your Child